-Based upon the information you collect about your buyer personas, think over what social platforms, portals, news and information resources, etc. your target audience use the majority of their mobile time and how you can benefit on that.
+Based upon the information you collect about your buyer personas, think over what social platforms, portals, news and information resources, etc. your target audience use the majority of their mobile time and how you can benefit from that.

-3. What are the mobile trends?
+3. What are mobile trends?

 Smartphones are equipped with additional hardware, like sensors to connect many disparate data sources, which makes an additional value for end-users.

 Find out, what sensors will be in trend in the next 3-5 years and how they can influence your current business.
 For example, 81% of users are said to use smartphones instead of digital cameras.
-Think how you can make use of it.
+Think about how you can make use of it.